 The “Your Account” option is located on the top right of the page on desktop.
 But it’s at the top left on the mobile app.
-And “Payment options” is titled “Manage payment options” on mobile.
+Plus, “Payment options” is titled “Manage payment options” on mobile.

 It only takes a couple of minutes to remove a credit card from Amazon.
-And doing it will save you from accidentally using the wrong payment details in the future.
+Doing it will also save you from accidentally using the wrong payment details in the future.
 Plus, removing your card from Amazon will also remove its information from any other websites that use Amazon Pay as a payment method.
 Though the process is quick, you will have to make quite a few clicks, so follow the steps carefully.